Position Description

 • Ability to meet the physical requirements (i.e. field inspections) of the job.

-• Valid Ontario Driver’s licence, Class “G", with a clean driving record and willing to utilize personal vehicle for Corporation business.
+• Valid Ontario Driver’s Licence, Class “G”, with a clean driving record and access to a reliable vehicle.

 • Proven completion of Ministry of Labour Worker Health and Safety Awareness training.